ipazc/mtcnn/README.rst

 .. image:: https://badge.fury.io/py/mtcnn.svg
     :target: https://badge.fury.io/py/mtcnn

-Implementation of the MTCNN face detector for TensorFlow.
+Implementation of the MTCNN face detector for TensorFlow in Python3.4+.
 It is written from scratch, using as a reference the implementation of
-MTCNN from David Sandberg (`FaceNet's MTCNN <https://github.com/davidsandberg/facenet/tree/master/src/align>`_).
+MTCNN from David Sandberg (`FaceNet's MTCNN <https://github.com/davidsandberg/facenet/tree/master/src/align>`_) in Facenet.
 It is based on the paper *Zhang et al. (2016)* [ZHANG2016]_.

 .. image:: https://github.com/ipazc/mtcnn/raw/master/result.jpg